CarlSargunar/Umbraco-Docker/Article_2.md

-# Umbraco and docker - Part Deux : The Difficult Second Album
+# Umbraco and Docker - Part Deux : The Difficult Second Album

 Previously I covered the basic concepts of Docker.
 If you followed the examples through you would have created a database container, and a website container running Umbraco 9, and run them together in the same Docker network.
 I didn't cover networking, or another concept - Dockerfiles in a lot of detail as I wanted the first part to haev a low barrier to entry.